Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

-Recalling that $B$ is a number of order unity, we conclude that the free approximation -- employed in our study of grey galaxies in this subsection is appropriate only when
+Recalling that $B$ is a number of order unity, we conclude that the free approximation (employed in our study of grey galaxies in this subsection) is appropriate only when

-In the analysis of this subsection, we have also assumed that the black hole component of the grey galaxies studied here are large black holes, and in particular that they carry large twist in units of $N^2$.
-It follows from the third of \eqref{microbhggcc} that this approximation is correct only if
+In the analysis of this subsection, we have also assumed that the black hole components of the grey galaxies studied here are large black holes, and in particular that they carry large twist in units of $N^2$.
+It follows from the third equation of \eqref{microbhggcc} that this approximation is correct only if

 It follows that it is only possible to obey both \eqref{whenni} and \eqref{whenbig} when